-- 1. Run all supply dampers to full open position and system blower in high speed. - 2.
-De-energize the bypass damper by disconnecting COM at the pressure switch. - 3.
-Manually close the bypass damper by using the release lever on the motor side of the actuator.
+- 1. Run all supply dampers to the full open position and have blower motor running at 100% fan speed.
+(See Note #1) - 2.
+Manually close the bypass damper by pressing in the release lever on the motor side of the actuator.
 With the release lever pressed, rotate the damper actuator collar to close the damper and release the lever to lock the damper closed.